eepgwde/appium-boilerplate/README.md

 weaves

+Appium testing on Cygwin for Android with W3C WebDriverIO

 ## Changes

+### Tester Tools

-The keys() method from WebDriverIO does not work on Appium.
-It may not be a W3C response.
-This system now has a full W3C Actions key, KeyUp, KeyDown implementation.
+The keys() method does not work on W3C servers, one must use performActions().
+I have added a class Actions0 to do the formating.
+This now has a full W3C Actions key, KeyUp, KeyDown implementation.

-It will also snapshot pages to a directory ./pages/ on AppScreen.source().dump()
+It will also snapshot the XML pages to a directory ./pages/ on AppScreen.source().dump() It will also take an image capture of the screen.
+The debugger has been extended and can return a programmatic page object that can be interacted with.

-Many of the test files in spec3/ are now long sequences to get to points in the app for testing.
+Many of the test files in specs{2,3}/ are now long sequences to get to points in the app for testing.

-The user is now a tester who is logging pages and input.
+The user is now a tester who is logging pages, images and input.

 This system interworks with https://github.com/eepgwde/robottestilo the Bash hlpr.sh for Android on Cygwin or Linux.

-## Direction
+### Processes for Testers

-The JavaScript system is used as a configuration tool for the Java/Cucumber system delivering to Jenkins.
+This JavaScript/Mocha system is used as a configuration tool for the Java/Cucumber system delivering to Jenkins.
+We are still in the prototyping phase for the test software, so we use a prototyping tool.

+There are practical advantages to using JavaScript and Mocha.
+The webdriver is wholly async in this implemenation, timeouts can be adjusted and the Mocha test system is a programmable environment, so conditional processing is possible.
+In particular, a time-out can be captured in a try-catch and ignored.

+The goal is to provide a way that a Tester can record a Scenario and App Process Flow within the App.

+The Tester should use the automated Logon process provided by the Mocha specs2/app.login.spec.ts

+At the end of the sequence, he is forced into the debugger, in which he can:

+  - Capture the current page with browser.getSignature()
+  - Send and record keyboard input to the App with browser.performActions()
+  - Send and record click on elements with await $().click()
+  - Search for screen elements with the selectors $() and $$()

+Try and record any interactions with the App using the debugger.
+In particular, the click() operations.

+The Appium session held in the debugger can be joined.
+You can use the Appium Inspector and "Attach to Session" and the recorder can be used to capture the XPath locations of the click operations.

+#### Running the Test System

-I want to use this system like a test console onto the App.
-Currently, the file
+This system provides a test console onto the App.
+The system can be used like this:

-  tests/specs3/app.login.spec.ts

-has the best test sequence.
-From a fullReset, this presents the Consent page, dismisses that, and logs on.

-After all that, it does nothing but drop into the debugger, invoked with
+  rlwrap npx wdio run config/wdio.android.local2-app.conf.ts  --test app.login.spec.ts

+this config/ file uses the specs2/ directory and sets the reset rules as fullReset.

+The use of "rlwrap" is not necessary.
+It is added to provide a better line editor for the debugger and can perform logging.

+The script specs2/app.login.spec.ts has a simple sequence that succeeds from a fullReset, it will dismiss the Consent page, and then logs on, views the homepage and goes into the debugger.
+It uses this invocation to do that.

    await browser.debug

-This is not a good debugger.
-It is terminal line.
+It can be used anywhere in the JavaScript and Mocha test source.

+##### Using the editor: rlwrap

+rlwrap provides emacs-like editing for the debugger.
+Ctrl-p for previous command, Ctrl-n for next.
+Arrows work.
+Ctrl-a is beginning of the line, Ctrl-e is the end-of-line.
+Some basic commands are:

    .help
    .exit

+rlwrap has history and can log its input and output with -l so this

+  rlwrap -l make.log npx wdio run config/wdio.android.local2-app.conf.ts  --test app.login.spec.ts

+is my typical run.
+All of the console logging goes to make.log with the terminal session.

+##### Extra Browser Operations

+The browser object is accessible in the debugger just as in the main source using the variable name "browser".
+The debugger command line also supports $() and $$() for selectors.
+And it can perform basic JavaScript, it cannot import.

+The browser has had some custom commands added - see customCommand in the source for webdriverio.

+ - actions0
+ - getSignature

+I have tried, it is not possible to pass an object from the test system into the debugger.
+(I had tried to get a new NewPage(), but just {} appeared.)

+ $ let u0 = browser.actions0("username").value

+Returns an Actions0 object of the string "username" for use in a later call

+ $ browser.performActions(u0)

+Also, it is possible to snapshot the current page with this

+ $ browser.getSignature(descr) // where descr: string

+The pages/ directory receives a file called w<hashcode>.xml{,1,2}
+The hashcode used in the filename is the hexadecimal hashcode of the string of the XML page.
-The browser can have customCommand() added to it.
+The descriptive string "state of app" can be added as needed.

+The .xml file has the page.
+The .xml1 file has the hashcode and the signature.
+The .xml2 file has a base64 encoded image of the screen when the snapshot was made.

+Every time getSignature() is invoked, a file session.json-id is updated.
+This can be used by the "hlpr" script as its session identifier if needed.

+#### Using the Page output for Debugger Actions

+If you have access to the hlpr.sh script, you can use it whilst in the debugger.

+If you have set up "hlpr" as described, it will be in the ./android0/ directory.
+Make a soft link to bring the pages directory into the android directory.

+At the end of specs2/app.login.spec.ts, you should be in the debugger in one shell and at the command-line in the android0 directory.

+ hlpr xml text

+And there is button there:

+ page.bttn.resource-id=canvasm.myo2:id/my_tariff_tile_details_btn

+Take the string "id=canvasm.myo2:id/my_tariff_tile_details_btn" and use it in the debugger

+ const butn1 = $('id=canvasm.myo2:id/my_tariff_tile_details_btn')
+ butn1.click()

+Watch the App and you should see the "Details" button activity.

+Use browser.back() if necessary.
+Click the displayed buttons to see which one does the same.
+It should be the "Details" button top-right.

+So snapshot that in the debugger:

+  browser.getSignature('id=canvasm.myo2:id/my_tariff_tile_details_btn')

+You can also try the clicks in turn.

+ > const clks1 = $$('//*[*/@clickable = "true"]')
+ > clks1[0].click();
+ > browser.getSignature("clks[0] short-menu")
+ > browser.back()

+clks1[2] is Ausland

+### Tester to Developer

+The test data should be collected.
+The files make.log and the files in pages/ should be zipped up and sent with a description of the Scenario processed.

+## Developer Tasks

+The pages are snapshot as text files of strings.
+The filename is its hashcode w<hashcode>.xml.
+So only unique pages are stored.

+Associated with each page file, is another file w<hashcode>.xml1 that contains the hashcode and the signature of the page.
+There is a third file w<hashcode>.xml2 that contains the screenshot at the time the page was captured.

+### Page Signatures

+The signature is some combination of these and other metrics, (see NewPage.ts for the latest).

+        this.radioButtons.length
+	this.radioButton.length
+        this.clickables.length
+        this.textNonEmpty.length
+        this.resourceId.length
+        this.editText.length
+        this.textView.length

+This is a tuple formed by counts of particular elements on the screen.

+	$$('/hierarchy//*[*/@resource-id = "canvasm.myo2:id/radio"]')
+        $$('/hierarchy//*/android.widget.RadioButton')
+        $$('//*[*/@clickable = "true"]')
+	$$('//*[*/@text != ""]')
+	$$('//*[*/@resource-id != ""]')
+	$$('/hierarchy//*/android.widget.EditText')
+	$$('/hierarchy//*/android.widget.TextView')

+There is function 'hlpr xml signatures' that will list the signatures from the XML files and as reported in the .xml1 files by appium-boilerplate.

+There is another method that will show the text fields within each file: 'hlpr xml texts'.

+It should be possible to match signatures with hashcodes with text fields to annotate which hashcode/signature is for which screen.

+Once you know what page you are on, you can add selector methods to obtain the elements.

+## Done

+Actions0 to browser.actions0(string)

+signatures, page dump and image dump : NewPage.getSignature() and browser.getSignature()

+Useful techniques.
+ConsentPage.waitForConsent() uses a wait for displayed in a try-except.
+It then collects the clickables and clicks the last but one.

 ## To Do

-In the debugger, I want to get access to Source0.dump() and other things.

-I particularly want to use it for keyboard input.

-It then uses the Actions0 class to fulfil the performActions() method.
-You can then construct sequences in JavaScript.

-In the debugger, you want to do this:

- 	let u0 = new Actions0(username)
-	let p0 = new Actions0(password)

-        await this.email.click();
-        // await this.keys2("ab") is the simple version of Actions0()
-        await driver.performActions(u0.value);
-        await this.password.click();
-        await driver.performActions(p0.value);

-The debugger does gives you access to the resolver

-  const l1 = $('id=canvasm.myo2:id/layout_login')
-  const mesg = await l1.getAttribute("text")
-  if (mesg == "green")

-In the function Consent.waitForConsent() this returns a promise, which has been used.
-It was used to check if a tag was present on the ConsentPage, and, if it was, then it would click the penultimate second-from-last clickable on the screen.
+Scrolling.

+Clicking - find where clickable is true.
+Descend and log the TextView[@text].
+Map the text to indices.

 # appium-boilerplate